MetaboyNft/MetaboyApi/README.md

 Create two appsetting variables on your Azure deployment, one for the AzureServiceBusConnectionString and one for the AzureSqlConnectionString.

 Finally, setup an Azure Service Bus queue with the name "main".

+## Swagger
+You can test the API with our Swagger endpoint at https://metaboy.azurewebsites.net/swagger